snapsnapturtle/jonah.ml/_posts/2015-12-27-meta-robot-tags.md

 {% endhighlight %}

+### noodp

-**noodp** prevents Search engines to display its own description taken from its directory, instead of you meta description.
+This prevents Search engines to display its own description taken from its directory, instead of you meta description.
 Using below tag would ensure that Search engine would display your meta description below search results and it would be useful to improve your CTR. **noydir** is same, the only difference being that it is only applicable to Yahoo. *Best practice* is to